MKorona1/mkorona1.github.io/index.markdown

 As observed in the plot on the left, the number of burglary incidents is quite stable throughout the years.
 There was a visible drop in the number of crimes between 2007 and 2011, that might have given some hope to SF's redidents, but later the numbers increased again.
 We can clearly see that the situation was a bit better than in mentioned before year 2021, but with the rates going up to over 7000 in 2005, one can wonder if the situation is significantly worse nowadays.
 The consistent trend indicates a relatively stable rate of burglary occurrences over this six-year period in San Francisco.
 This finding sets the stage for a more detailed analysis to uncover any underlying factors or patterns that may contribute to quite consistent levels of burglary activity throughout these years.

 Now that we've gained some insight on the overall burglary rates per year in the city it's time to take a look at where the crimes are appearing.
 Understanding where burglary incidents are occurring is crucial for identifying hotspots and deploying targeted interventions to mitigate risk.
-By examining the geographical locations of these incidents, we aim to uncover patterns and trends that may shed light on factors influencing burglary activity in specific areas of the city.

 <iframe src="assets/map.html"
     align="right"